 Bruges is an utterly charming town in the Flemish (Dutch-speaking) region of Belgium.
 The UNESCO-listed historic center of Bruges has retained the picturesque canals and ornate Gothic buildings of the Middle Ages.
 Wandering around the narrow cobblestone streets of Bruges feels like stepping into a fairy-tale medieval world.

-Because of its enchanting ambience and countless cultural attractions and things to do, Bruges is among the most popular day trips from Paris.
+Because of its enchanting ambience and countless cultural attractions, Bruges is among the most popular day trips from Paris.
 It is relatively easy to travel from Paris to Bruges by car, bus, or train.
 Another great way to visit Bruges is by going on an organized tour.

 Deciding how to get from Paris to Bruges depends on your personal preferences and overall vacation itinerary.
 Read about the different ways to get there, and select the option that suits you best.